Nick135ops/RiesRichPresence/README.md

 + + Hovered text example 2:
 ![Hovered text example](https://media.discordapp.net/attachments/892820309269434390/894269598822723604/unknown.png?width=170&height=62)

++ + Finally the last step, lauch your RPC, if you're on Mac run the `launch-mac.sh` file and if you're on Windows run the `launch-windows.bat` file.

 > Note: *If your RPC doesn't show up images just make sure that they show up on your Rich Presence tab after adding the images*.